lefred/oci-mysql-idc/README.md

-http_port | The port to use for HTTP traffic to MySQL. ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance. ssh_private_key | The private key path to access instance.
+http_port | The port to use for HTTP traffic to MySQL. ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance. ssh_private_key | The private key path to access instance. bastion_host | The public ip of bastion instance. bastion_user | The user of bastion instance. bastion_private_key | The private key path to access bastion instance.